Healing happens in the space where you no longer have to hold your story alone.

 The guilt that shows up even when you know you haven’t done anything wrong

-The loneliness of stepping away from a community that once felt like home
+The loneliness of stepping away from a community that once felt like home (whether family or religious community)

 The parts of you that long to be seen, but learned to hide in order to survive